 - Tameeni Motors Tameeni is the online insurance aggregator in the Kingdom of Saudi Arabia.
 Tameeni has made it easier and quicker for customers compare quotations and to buy motor insurance anytime and anywhere.
-Tameeni is integrated with more than 20 insurance companies. - Tameeni SME Health Similar to Motors, Tameeni Health is also the online insurance aggregator in the Kingdom of Saudi Arabia, supported by Monsha'at.
+Tameeni is integrated with more than 20 insurance companies. - Tameeni SME Health Similar to Motors, Tameeni Health is also the online insurance aggregator in the Kingdom of Saudi Arabia, supported by Monsha'at (Small and Medium Enterprises General Authority).
 Tameeni SME Health platform provides small and medium enterprises with a wider choice and fully automated experience making their life easier in buying health insurance needs for their employees.
 Tameeni SME Health is integrated with more than 11 insurance companies.
 Platform also provides easy and simple experience to add or cancel members or even to cancel a policy.
-The platform offers immediate and systematic upload to Cooperative Health Insurance Council "CCHI". - Awal Mazad Awal Mazad is the online auto auction platform connecting banks and insurance companies with buyers.
+The platform offers immediate and systematic upload to Cooperative Health Insurance Council "CCHI" - Awal Mazad Awal Mazad is the online auto auction platform connecting banks and insurance companies with buyers.
 Empowered with experienced team and innovative technology, it provides one stop solution for individuals and car traders to buy vehicles from multiple sources such as banks and insurance companies. - Treza Treza is an online leasing insurance platform, that allows lessors to ensure their leased vehicles by providing them with instant quotes from all Insurance Companies.
 Treza currently helping 16+ banks/financial institutions in KSA to get quotations and issue policies in a seamless process.
 Through Treza, every lessor has their own customized Treza platform to fulfil their business needs.
 The seamless connection that Treza provides with the Insurance Companies eliminates any delay or hassle created by using traditional means for purchasing leasing insurance.
-It does not only end here, Treza offers auto renew the issued policies as per the defined tenure. - Jomlah During 2021, the management decided to discontinue the project and hence written off.
+It does not only end here, Treza offers auto renew the issued policies as per the defined tenure.

-Below is the major software which are under development as at 31 December 2021 and presented under work in progress:
+Below are some of the major software which are under development as at 31 December 2022 and presented under work in progress: